Open Vocabulary Monocular 3D Object Detection: Experiments

-\cref{tab:evaluation_improve} shows that our target-aware evaluation leads to increased metrics on both base and novel category settings.
-Even for the original Cube R-CNN, our method demonstrates improvements in both AP$_\twod$ and AP$_\threed$, indicating its effectiveness in eliminating the adverse effects of missing annotations.
-On novel categories, our target-aware evaluation shows considerable metric value gains.
-This improvement is particularly important because novel categories are often infrequent and smaller in size, making them harder for the model to detect when prompted with an extensive list of possible categories.
+\paragraph{Disentangled Metrics.} To analyze the contributions of different predicted attributes to 3D bounding box errors, we report disentangled IoU${_\text{3D}}$ for position (XY), depth, dimensions, and pose.
+For each attribute, we compute the IoU${_\text{3D}}$ of a modified 3D bounding box where only that attribute is predicted, while all others are set to their ground-truth values.
+The IoU${_\text{3D}}$ is then computed against the ground-truth cube.
+To facilitate the comparison, for all methods we use ground truth 2D box as input.

-\paragraph{Disentangled Metrics.} \cref{tab:disentangle} exhibits the overall and disentangled NHD for different attribute predictions.
-For these two methods, object depth prediction consistently contributes the most error to the overall prediction.
+\cref{tab:disentangle} exhibits the overall and disentangled IoU${_\text{3D}}$ for different attribute predictions.
+For LIFT* and LIFT methods, object depth prediction consistently contributes the most error to the overall prediction.
 This indicates that object depth estimation is the primary bottleneck of our task.
-Furthermore, the size and pose predictions in \method{}-GEO exhibit larger errors, indicating that geometry-based methods are not effective for these predictions.
+Furthermore, the size and pose predictions in GEO method exhibit larger errors, indicating that geometry-based methods are not effective for these predictions.
 This underscores the necessity of developing learning-based methods.

 \paragraph{2D Bounding Box Input.} \cref{tab:ablation_2d} evaluates the impact of 2D detectors on both 2D and 3D detection performance for novel categories.
-We test two state-of-the-art 2D detectors: YOLO-World~\cite{cheng2024yolo} and Grounding DINO~\cite{liu2023grounding}, alongside ground-truth 2D bounding boxes as reference.
-Grounding DINO consistently outperforms YOLO-World across all evaluation metrics.
-Notably, the 3D lifting results from Grounding DINO's zero-shot 2D detection are only 1\% lower than the performance with ground-truth 2D input in terms of AP$_{\text{3D}}$, demonstrating that Grounding DINO is a preferable off-the-shelf 2D detector for \method{}.
+We test two state-of-the-art 2D detectors: YOLO-World~\cite{cheng2024yolo} and Grounding DINO~\cite{liu2023grounding}.
+Grounding DINO consistently outperforms YOLO-World across all evaluation metrics, demonstrating that Grounding DINO is a preferable off-the-shelf 2D detector for \method{}.

+\paragraph{Training Data Scaling Law.} \cref{fig:scaling} reports our model’s AP$_\threed$ score as a function of the training data size.
+This underscores the critical importance of dataset size in \method{} tasks and suggests that our model may achieve even better performance with more extensive training data.